armory/docs/content/en/armory-enterprise/feature-status/armory-enterprise-matrix/_index.md

 [^1]: Some of Armory Enterprise's features are proprietary and require a license for use.
 For more information, see the [Terms of Service](https://www.armory.io/terms-of-service/) and [Terms & Conditions](https://www.armory.io/terms-and-conditions/).

+Note that newer versions of the Armory Operator drop support for older Kubernetes versions.
+The following table outlines the supported combinations of Kubernetes, the Operator, and Armory Enterprise:

+{{< include "armory-operator/operator-compat-matrix.md" >}}

 ## Application metrics for Canary Analysis